omonubi/ACKS-by-omonubi/README.md

 ---

-## Version 2.0
+## Version 3.0
-This is v2 of the character sheet.
-The main differences between v1 and v2 are that I removed any/all SRD class-specific information from the sheet.
+This is v3 of the character sheet, for supporting ACKS II.

+The main differences between v1 and v2 was that I removed any/all SRD class-specific information from the sheet.
 I did this because, after a thorough review of just about all ACKS content I could find, it became clear that embedding this information was a fool's errand.
 It streamlined a lot of work when generating and using ACKS-specific classes, but also became un-maintainable.
 If you've been using the sheet and enjoiying this feature, my apoligies, but I couldn't maintain it.

 Additionally, I removed any spellcasting modifications beyond ACKS Core and Player's Companion; specifically Cantrips support and Shades of Magic.
 The further into ACKS Heroic Fantasy Handbook I delved, the more it became clear that the two magic systems (Core vs. HFH) are really not compatible without extensive sheet customizations to account for spellsinging and ceremonial magic.
 For now, this sheet sticks to non-HFH with the following exceptions, all of which can be ignored if desired: